/ Ephrata Township Work Accident Lawyer

 Knowing About Permanent Disability Benefits in Pennsylvania

-If your workplace injury causes a lasting condition, you may be eligible for additional benefits under Pennsylvania law.
-These entitlements are meant to compensate for the lasting impact of your injury on your future employment potential.
+If your occupational accident causes a long-term impairment, you may be able to receive additional benefits under Pennsylvania law.
+These entitlements are meant to account for the lasting impact of your injury on your future employment potential.

 Types of permanent disability benefits: